swiss-territorial-data-lab/proj-hetres/README.md

    ├── funPeaks_batch.m           # script to segment all the LAS files in a folder ├── mergeData_inpoly.R         # prepare descriptors and response variables table for RF
-   ├── RF.R                       # random Forest routine (dataset split, training, optimization, prediction) └── subsampleLAS.py            # subsample LiDAR point cloud by a factor 5
+   ├── RF.R                       # random Forest routine (dataset split, training, optimization, prediction) └── downsampleLAS.py            # downsample LiDAR point cloud by a factor 5
 └── setup                         # utility to setup the environment
 ```